Auth0 Dashboard API Settings

 RS256.
 When selecting

 RS256(recommended), the token will be signed with your tenant's private key.
 This value is set when your API is created and cannot be modified afterwards.
-For more details, visit Signing Algorithms.
+To learn more about signing algorithms, see Signing Algorithms.